metpallyv/DecisionTrees/README.md

 More details of this can be found at http://www.ccs.neu.edu/course/cs6140sp15/1_intro_DT_RULES_REG/hw1/Assignment_1_Spring15.pdf

 I implemented the code using python.
+I divided the data into 90% training set and 10% test set for each data set.